All planning checklists

 Greet guests upon arrival in York

-Meet at a recognizable landmark near York Station, like the old City Walls or the Principal Hotel, if arriving by train.
+Meet at York Station, the City Walls near the station, or The Principal Hotel if trains are staggered.

 Moderate·High impact